DayriseA/OCP2_bookscrap/README.md

 pip install -r requirements.txt
 ```
 FYI, at the time of writing this we use `requests==2.28.2` and `beautifulsoup4==4.12.0`

+I recommend to do this in a fresh virtual environment.
+If you need a reminder on how to set up a virtual environment using venv, you can find the documentation [here](https://docs.python.org/3/library/venv.html).

 Developed and tested under Python 3.11.2

 ## Usage